flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b4-ReMatch-project/tech-stack.md

 {{</section>}}

 {{<section title="EJS">}}
 EJS is a JavaScript template, which essentially allows us to implement JavaScript into HTML files.
-Thanks to that we were able to display **dynamic content** on the pages.
+Thanks to that, we were able to display **dynamic content** on the pages.
 {{</section>}}

 {{<section title="MongoDB">}}